Max2Play Home 2016 (en) › Forums › General Questions on Hardware and Max2Play Versions › [SOLVED] Bluetooth Speaker

 @medapayne: The Bluetooth issue is related to the Pi3’s built-in BT module which shares its antenna with the WiFi.
 We have been able to test our BT playback successfully for well over 3 hours with a bluetooth dongle.
 However, the built-in should still work for up to 3 hours without complications, currently.
 Could detail your steps thus far, so I can evaluate if this is really the issue?
 Also, do you use WiFi?

 @ghohner: Did you try to use the code in our shop in the shopping basket before checkout?
 Please tell the code you used via Email and I will check it out to make sure this not indeed an inactive code. ([email protected])2.
-January 2018 at 17:30 #33185
+Januar 2018 at 17:30 #33185

 The voucher code used was

 000-000-000, please realize you are familiar with your web site.
 A new user/customer is not and I am new.
 I do not recall when the code was entered but I can tell you I tried multiple times.
 I loaded just about every img file associated with the pi and in the end none worked.
 The premium plugins would copy but were not initialized and would not work.
 If this is the case you might change your process to notify the user before installing the premium plugins that they are not authorized.
 After many hours I gave up and just modified the config file with the changes on the Allo site to get the plugin for the Allo card to install and work.
 I am using it now with libreelec and a bose revolve+ speaker.
 However, the bluetooth doesn’t work I can only use the Allo boss to play through the aux input wired.2.
-January 2018 at 23:54 #33190
+Januar 2018 at 23:54 #33190

 Thank’s for the response